LandofKatte/Data-Analytics-Portfolio/AirBnB/Readme.md

 - ## Purpose:
   Experimentation with data sets in IBM Cognos\
-  I wanted to compare data from different cities in different countries...see what options are per city
+  I wanted to compare data from different cities in different countries...see what Airbnb options are per city

   ### Quarterly data for the last year for each region used: